 As part of the ongoing response to the pandemic, plus extended roles and growth of the profession, it is vital that Australia’s osteopaths play an important role by providing accurate, evidence-based information to clients and their communities, as well as participating in public health initiatives such as vaccination programs.

 Osteopathy Australia’s policy statement regarding vaccination for all health issues, including COVID-19, and Government information for both the public and health professionals regarding vaccinations.

-Osteopathy Australia is responsible for identifying and recommending clinical best practice and risk reduction practice for the profession in tandem with other sector stakeholders.
+Osteopathy Australia is responsible for identifying and recommending clinical best and risk reduction practice for the profession in tandem with other sector stakeholders.
 This statement outlines our position on the application of spinal manipulative techniques to children.
-For young babies, infants and toddlers, manipulation is not recommended due to limited evidential benefit, the vulnerability of growth centres and potential for injury risk.
+For babies, infants and young children, manipulative techniques are not recommended due to limited evidential benefit, the vulnerability of growth centres and potential for injury risk.

 Osteopaths are obliged to work with other health professionals and services seamlessly for the timely, appropriate and coordinated care of children and their caregivers under conventional musculoskeletal health management guidelines.
 This position statement outlines best practice expectations regarding working arrangements and clinical standards for osteopaths who work with children and their caregivers.

 This statement is for health professionals, third party funders and policymakers.
 It gives an overview of osteopathic practice and its place within the Australian healthcare system.